 For appointments approved by the Chancellor, the notification of appointment decision is provided to the Deans' offices immediately by APO.
-Appointment letters are prepared by APO and mailed directly to the candidate with a copy provided to the appropriate Dean(s), Department Chair(s), Academic Senate (senate@ucr.edu), Office of Real Estate Services (marianne.valenti@ucr.edu), Financial Planning and Analysis (FP&A) (facultyapptletter@ucr.edu), and International Students and Scholars office (ISS) (iscmail@ucr.edu).
+Appointment letters are prepared by APO and mailed directly to the candidate with a copy provided to the appropriate Dean(s), Department Chair(s), Academic Senate (senate@ucr.edu).
 Candidates are requested to accept the appointment by signing a copy of the appointment letter and returning the signed copy to APO.
 Upon receipt of the signed acceptance letter, APO provides a copy to the Dean(s) and Department Chair(s).
 This signed acceptance letter permits the departmental payroll officer to process the appointment in the payroll system and the Academic Senate to make the appointee eligible for Senate rights and privileges.
-Signed acceptance letters are also provided to the Academic Senate, ISS, FP&A, and Real Estate Services (see above for email addresses).
-For the signed copy that goes to FP&A, include a copy of the signed FP&A Central Funding Form.
+Signed acceptance letters are also provided to the Academic Senate (senate@ucr.edu), ISC (internationalscholars@ucr.edu), and Real Estate Services (yvonne.lujan@ucr.edu and trisha.marcinko@ucr.edu).
+For Financial Planning & Analysis (FP&A) send a copy of the start-up letter (unsigned) and appointment letter (signed) along with the FP&A Central Funding Form to facultyapptletter@ucr.edu.

 For appointments approved by the Dean, the notification of appointment decision is provided to the department offices immediately by the Dean's office.
 Appointment letters are prepared by the Dean's office and mailed directly to the candidate with a copy to the Department Chair and APO.
 Candidates are requested to accept the appointment by signing a copy of the appointment letter and returning the signed copy to the appropriate Department Chair(s).
 The Department Chair forwards the signed copy to the Dean's Office.
-Upon receipt of the signed acceptance letter, the Dean's analyst provides APO, Academic Senate, FP&A, ISS, and Real Estate Services with a signed copy (see email addresses above).
-For the signed copy that goes to FP&A, include a copy of the signed FP&A Central Funding Form.
+Upon receipt of the signed acceptance letter, the Dean's analyst provides APO, Academic Senate, ISC, and Real Estate Services with a signed copy (see email addresses above).
+For FP&A send a copy of the start-up letter (unsigned) and appointment letter (signed) along with the FP&A Central Funding Form to facultyapptletter@ucr.edu.
 This signed acceptance letter permits the departmental payroll officer to process the appointment in the payroll system and the Academic Senate to make the appointee eligible for Senate rights and privileges.
 The original appointment file, original signed accepted formal offer letter, and other documents required should be sent to APO no later than four weeks after the offer has been accepted.
 An annual post audit of appointments may be done in consultation with the Committee on Academic Personnel (CAP).